Welcome to LACE

 Co-presented by LACE and LAND (Los Angeles Nomadic Division)

-In March 2023 this mobile public installation will be activated in Los Angeles and surroundings.
-The panels will be transported on A frames trucks, to be exhibited while en route to each destination, accompanied by a caravan of cars.
-This project makes visible two public lists of deaths from ICE Detention Centers in 2003-2021 that will be presented in front of detention centers and pro-immigrant mutual aid organizations.
+On March 25 and 26, this mobile public installation will be activated in Los Angeles and surroundings.
+The panels will be transported on trucks, to be exhibited while en route to each destination, accompanied by a caravan of cars.
+This project makes visible two public lists of deaths from ICE Detention Centers in 2003–2023 that will be presented in front of detention centers and pro-immigrant mutual aid organizations.

 Amézquita’s project is integral to making the migration crisis visible.
 Through her use of transporting public documents that were found on ICE’s website (now removed), it is imperative to continue the dialogue about immigrants and the ways in which state-sanctioned violence and death are legalized and actively inflicted against migrants seeking refuge and a better quality of life.